alchemy-swift/alchemy/README.md

 **1. Batteries Included**

-With Routing, an ORM, advanced Redis & SQL support, Authentication, Cron, Caching and much more, `import Alchemy` gives you all the pieces you need to start building a production grade server app.
+With Routing, an ORM, advanced Redis & SQL support, Authentication, Queues, Cron, Caching and much more, `import Alchemy` gives you all the pieces you need to start building a production grade server app.

 **2. Convention over Configuration**